MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 - Type of story (as a sanity check, they should all be of type `Fiction`)
 - Content (the body of the story)

 The story content is spread over many HTML elements that need to be processed differently.
-We will build a string for the story:
+We will build a string for the story starting with an empty string:
 - `p` elements are converted to text and added to the string
 - `ol` and `ul` are converted to text and added to the string
 - `img` are ignored